Joe Faraoni / ESPN Images

-Vice President, Programming and Scheduling
+Senior Vice President, Programming and Content Strategy

 Ben-Hanan was promoted to vice president, programming and acquisitions in 2011, overseeing college football programming across ESPN networks.
-He was the daily contact on college football for all major areas and businesses within ESPN, for ESPN externally, and with all leagues, conferences, schools and bowls, including the College Football Playoff and previous Bowl Championship Series post-season system.
+He was the daily contact on college football for all major areas and businesses within ESPN, for ESPN externally, and with all leagues, conferences, schools and bowls, including the College Football Playoff and the previous Bowl Championship Series post-season system.

-Ben-Hanan joined ESPN in 2002 as a programming associate for college basketball and X Games, and in April 2004 was promoted to planner, news & information and soccer.
-He joined the team that launched ESPNU and was promoted to Manager, ESPNU programming, in September 2005.
+Ben-Hanan joined ESPN in 2002 as a programming associate for college basketball and X Games, and was promoted to planner, news & information and soccer in April 2004.
+He joined the team that launched ESPNU and was promoted to Manager, ESPNU programming in September 2005.
 Charged with creating the entire programming schedule for the network, he secured live events from conferences and institutions across the country at all levels of college sports.
 Seven months later, he was named director, college basketball programming.
 In that role, he set the schedule and strategy for more than 1,000 basketball games annually and created the schedule for the first Tip-off Marathon.

 In August 2008, Ben-Hanan accepted the newly created position of senior director, West Coast programming, and moved back to his native California to work in ESPN’s Los Angeles office.
 During that time, he negotiated the extension of ESPN’s West Coast Conference rights agreement and led the interdepartmental efforts for the 2010 Rose Bowl and the BCS National Championship game in Pasadena while overseeing all ESPN-branded programming appearing on Disney XD.